zyx-0314/AD-Task-33/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->

-Description of the project in details.
+Carl's Garage showcases a categorized lineup of cars—Gasoline, Diesel, and Electric—with brand details, model names, years, and images, all displayed in a clean, organized layout.

 ### Key Components

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->

+- Page Navigation
-- Authentication & Authorization
+- Looping
-- CRUD Operations for Invetory System
+- UI Styling

 ### Technology